rjframe/json-rpc/README.md

     int three() { return 100; };
 }

-// We'll run this in a new thread for this example. void startServer(string host, string port) {
+// We'll run the server in a new thread for this example. void startServer(string host, string port) {
     auto server = new RPCServer!APIImpl(host, port);
     server.listen();